 Investment income earned on board-designated and donor-restricted endowments are available to support the purposes of the endowments.
 The endowment funds are invested in a pooled account managed by the Marin Community Foundation (MCF).
-The Organization has granted variance power over the assets to MCF and follows the investment and spending policies of MCF.
-For fiscal year 2017, the endowment earnings policy was 5% of the average market value for the preceding 12 quarters.
+For fiscal year 2018, the endowment earnings policy was 4.75% of the average market value for the preceding 12 quarters.